ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 **Market Sectors & Automotive Experience**

-The market sectors we deliver into include; Automotive, Security, Medical, Nuclear, Rail, Utilities.
+We manufacture wiring assemblies for a wide range of industries including; Automotive, General Equipment, Medical, Nuclear, Rail, Security and Utilities.

 Our customers include some of the worlds most recognised and respected companies; Ford, Rolls-Royce, Siemens and Vodafone.
 We are thrilled to supply [cable assemblies](https://www.assembly-solutions.com/cable-assemblies) and [wiring harnesses](https://www.assembly-solutions.com/wiring-harness) to so many blue chip leading organisations, and we enjoy the diversity of the different market sectors.